milos85vasic/damodred.com/Content/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 6.4.1 =
+* Revised image size selection if a registered image size name is used
+* Changed variable names in get_first_content_image_id()
+* Changed initalization of variables site_protocol and site_url
+* Tested successfully with WordPress 5.0.2

 = 6.4.0 =
 * Added option to omit CSS generation